Sorry, you need to enable JavaScript to visit this website.

 Daylight savings in Australia

-Australia first implemented DST back in 1917 during World War I to save energy but abandoned it shortly after the war.
+Australia first implemented DST back in 1917 during World War I to save energy, but abandoned it shortly after the war.
 It resurfaced for a few years during World War II before it once again faded away post-war.

-How Does Daylight Savings Affect Travel?
+How Does Daylight Saving Time Affect Travel?

 Daylight savings in Australia